fditraglia/mphil-metrics-site/content/syllabus.md

 This year I'd like to try to take the best of both worlds.
 Rather than simply duplicating the videos that you can already watch from the comfort of your home, I plan to run our in-person lectures more like a Q&A session.
 I will also try to give you a "big picture" overview of the material, and possibly introduce some additional examples to help build understanding.
 In support of this plan, I ask that you **watch the videos before coming to each lecture.**

 We have five topics to cover but only four lectures.
 In practice, this is less of a problem than it may appear: Topics 1 and 2 overlap substantially, as do Topics 3 and 4.
 Topic 3 is also quite short: much less than a full lecture's worth of material.
 Below I indicate which topics we'll discuss in each in-person lecture, along with the corresponding videos and readings.
-I'll post two problem sets shortly: these will be due on Mondays of HT Weeks 6-7 at noon.
+There will be two problem sets for my part of the course, both of which appear below.
+They are due on Mondays of HT Weeks 6-7 at noon.

 ## HT Week 5